SBR – Author's Podcast

 In the SBR – Author’s Podcast, host Tom Fox visits with authors who write about business ethics, leadership, and compliance issues.
 This podcast is part of his Sunday Book Review podcast, where Tom reviews books weekly for compliance professionals.
 This podcast will take a deep dive into books relevant to the compliance professional and make for a more leisurely chat with the authors about why they wrote their books, the details in the book, and, most importantly, what skills they will bring to the compliance professional.

-Welcome to the SBR-Authors Podcast!
-In this podcast series, host Tom Fox visits with authors in the compliance arena and beyond.
-In this episode, Tom Fox interviews author Ana Hebra Flaster about her book ‘Property of the Revolution’ and her journey as an immigrant from Cuba to the United States
+Welcome to the SBR-Author’s Podcast!
+In this podcast series, Host Tom Fox visits with authors in the compliance arena and beyond.
+In this episode, Tom Fox welcomes Douglas J. Wood about his latest book, Deadly Bytes.

 Key highlights: